yuvi-18/React/react.md

 // Second Method
 function MainContent(){ // name these functions in first letter capital (PascalCase) so that it is viewed as a componenet.
-(React treats anything starting with a lowercase letter as a native HTML tag.)
+//(React treats anything starting with a lowercase letter as a native HTML tag.)

      return (
         <h1>React is great!</h1>;